Skip to main content

 What a Method Account Represents

 An Account in Method is a connected financial account that belongs to one of your users (Entities).
-Accounts are the objects your product primarily interacts with. you pull data from accounts, monitor accounts for changes, make payments to accounts, and build your user-facing displays around account information.
+Accounts are the objects your product primarily interacts with.
+You pull data from accounts, monitor accounts for changes, make payments to accounts, and build your user-facing displays around account information.
+Every Account belongs to an Entity, the person whose financial life you’re working with.
+An Entity can have many Accounts (a typical consumer has 5–15 liability accounts).
+You’ll interact with Accounts through the Entity that owns them: create an Entity, verify their identity, run Connect to discover their liabilities, then work with the resulting Account objects.
 Every account in Method falls into one of two categories, and understanding this distinction is essential for designing your product’s payment and data flows:

 Represent debts and financial obligations.
 These are the credit cards, auto loans, other obligations that your users owe money on.
 Liability accounts are typically discovered automatically through Connect and serve as the destination for payments, this is where money goes when your user pays down debt.